Virtual data room for seed round hero.

 Data room vs pitch deck.

 Ellty handles both.
-You can share trackable pitch deck links for early conversations, then invite the same investor into your secure data room once they're serious.
+You can share trackable document links for early conversations, then invite the same investor into your secure data room once they're serious.

 Frequently asked questions